gussmith23/lakeroad-evaluation/README.md

   --build-arg DIAMOND_BINDIR=/path/to/diamond/3.12/bin/lin64
 ```

-(Note: these paths actually refer to paths *inside* the Docker image, but it's encouraged to just use the same paths that exist on your host system.)
+(Note: these paths actually refer to paths *inside* the Docker image,
+  but it's strongly encouraged to just use the same paths that exist on your host system.)

 For example, in our [workflow file](.github/workflows/run-evaluation-leviathan.yml), we use the following settings for these arguments: